devicetree-org/lopper/README.txt

   - Lopper
   - SystemDeviceTree
   - Lop (internal use only)
+  - LopAssist (internal use only)

 Lopper provides utility routines and wrappers around libfdt functions to operate on flattened device trees.
 More robust encode, decode of properties, node copy, etc. These utilities routines will work on any FDT object as returned by libfdt, and hence can work on both the fdt embedded in a SystemDeviceTree object, or on loaded lopper operation files.

 The SystemDeviceTree object is an abstraction around the loaded system device tree, and is the main target of lopper operations.
 It provides 1:1 wrappers around Loppper static methods (passing its internal flattened device tree to lopper by default) and also provides routines to read/write device trees, tree filtering routines, etc.

 The SystemDeviceTree object is responsible for the setup of the FDT (using dtc, cpp, etc, to compile it to a dtb), loading operations and assists, running operations, writing the default output and cleaning up any temporary files.

 TODO: property document all the routines and which ones are used from assists, etc
+      This will be via pydoc strings

 Lopper operations
 -----------------